Seller-Finance Program — a different way to sell: monthly income instead of a lump sum

 List your non-negotiables first: cash needed at close, minimum monthly target, and acceptable payoff horizon.

-Then compare both structures on total projected proceeds, downside protection, and timeline fit before choosing.
+Then compare both structures on total scheduled proceeds, downside protection, and timeline fit before choosing.

 Which option usually produces more total dollars?

-Seller financing often produces higher gross proceeds from interest, but each deal should be weighed against risk and timing preferences.
+Seller financing often produces higher total scheduled proceeds because of interest, in exchange for being paid over time.
+Each deal should be weighed against risk and timing preferences.

 Can I review both offers before committing?